offsoc/onionprobe/docs/man/onionprobe.1.md

             Register if the Onion Service descriptor is available: value is 1 for reachability and 0 otherwise
       onion_service_descriptor_fetch_attempts:
             Register the number of attempts required when trying to get an Onion Service descriptor in a probing round
+      onion_service_descriptor_revision_counter:
+            Register Onion Service descriptor revision counter
+      onion_service_descriptor_lifetime_seconds:
+            Register Onion Service descriptor lifetime in seconds
+      onion_service_descriptor_outer_wrapper_size_bytes:
+            Register Onion Service outer wrapper descriptor size in bytes (decrypted)
+      onion_service_descriptor_second_layer_size_bytes:
+            Register Onion Service second layer descriptor size in bytes (decrypted)
+      onion_service_is_single:
+            Indicates whether the server is using the single hop Onion Service circuit mode: value is 1 if this is a single onion service, 0 otherwise
       onion_service_introduction_points_number:
             Register the number of introduction points in the Onion Service descriptor
+      onion_service_pow_enabled:
+            Whether Proof of Work (PoW) defense is enabled in the Onion Service: value is 1 when PoW is enabled, 0 otherwise
+      onion_service_pow_v1_seed:
+            The Proof of Work (PoW) decoded seed for the v1 scheme
+      onion_service_pow_v1_effort:
+            The Proof of Work (PoW) suggested effort for the v1 scheme
+      onion_service_pow_v1_expiration_seconds:
+            The Proof of Work (PoW) seed expiration time for the v1 scheme
       onion_service_pattern_matched:
             Register whether a regular expression pattern is matched when connection to the Onion Service: value is 1 for matched pattern and 0 otherwise
       onion_service_valid_certificate: